stacy125/resume/readme.md

     * You should be able to see your site and your readme on the npmjs site under your profile.
     > To update you can just call npm publish again, but you first need to change the version number!

-12. To test that everything worked, change into a different directory and run `npm i -g whatever-you-called-this-in-bin`
+12. To test that everything worked, change into a different directory and run `npm i -g your-command-here`.
+Then run `your-command-here`
-    * You can also download eachother's resumes and print them out!
+    * You can also download eachother's npm resumes and print them out!

 ## 🌟BONUS!🌟